 What’s the Difference Between Asbestosis and Mesothelioma?

 How exactly are these diseases different?
 Another common illness that develops from prolonged asbestos exposure, mesothelioma is a more severe condition.
-It’s a form of cancer that develops in the lining of the lungs (pleura), abdomen (peritoneum), or heart (pericardium) and can take anywhere from 20-40 years to develop.
+It’s a form of cancer that develops in the lining of the pleura, peritoneum, or pericardium and can take anywhere from 20-40 years to develop.
 Of all mesothelioma diagnoses in the U.S., veterans make up one-third of those diagnosed.

 Legal Recourse for Veterans with Asbestosis